The functional generalization of the Boltzmann-Vlasov equation and its Gauge-like symmetry: Mathematical development of a Boltzmann equation with functionals

 with the Boltzmann-Vlasov equation recovered for $\sigma_f\rightarrow 0$.
-The large number theorem makes it clear that $\sigma_f \sim \sqrt{N_{DoF}}$, the square root of the number of degrees of freedom so it is certainly away from the ensemble average limit for the ``small'' fluids seen in hadronic collisions and ultra-cold atoms.
-The terms on the right hand side of \eqref{vlasov2} converge to
+The large number theorem makes it likely that $\sigma_f \sim N_{DoF}^{-1/2}$, the square root of the number of degrees of freedom so it is certainly away from the ensemble average limit for the ``small'' fluids seen in hadronic collisions and ultra-cold atoms.

+At first sight, the Gaussian approximation appears arbitrary and explicitly at odds with the aim to construct a theory ``to all orders'' in the BBGKY hyerarchy, since correlations $\order{f_1(x_1,p_1)\times f_2(x_2,p_2)\times f_3(x_3,p_3)}$ and higher could give rise to non-Gaussianities.
+The point is that Gaussianity in field theory has two quite distinct justifications: There is the fact that free field theories, the basis of perturbative constructions, have Gaussian wave-functions with free theory propagators (\eqref{wavefunc} with $G(x-y)$ being the Fourier transform of a free theory propagator).
+In this sense, higher order cumulants come associated with increasing powers of the coupling constant so Gaussianity is a good approximation to weak coupling.

+However, in 3+1D Gaussian functional integrals are the only ones that are well-defined analytically.
+Not conincidentally, renormalization can be shown to arise from a central limit type expansion \cite{jl}.
+Examples such as superconductivity \cite{negele} variational QCD \cite{kovner} and random matrix theory for nuclear physics \cite{wignerdyson} show that the Gaussian approximation, where the wave functional is of the form